Wastewater and drinking water treatment financial assistance program, amendments to ch 28

 e.
 To communities that employ technology to address the goals of the Iowa nutrient reduction strategy.

 f.
-To communities whose drinking water facilities and systems use as a supply, or to projects whose completion will improve, surface waters on the state's impaired waters list.
+To communities whose drinking water facilities and systems use as a supply, or to projects whose completion will improve, source waters or waters on the state's impaired waters list.

 28.3(3) Applications Awards.
 Applications will be accepted quarterly on forms developed by IFA and available at www.iowafinanceauthority.gov.
 Grants will be awarded quarterly.
 IFA will coordinate with other applicable state or federal financing programs when possible.
 Financial assistance in the form of grants will be issued on an annual basis.
 No recipient will receive a grant in excess of $500,000.